 But what’s it made of?

-- Base: 1 Malm Three drawer dresser and 1 4 cube Kallax and 1 adjustable leg
+- Base: 1 Ikea Malm Three drawer dresser and one 4-cube Ikea Kallax Bookcase and 1 adjustable leg

-What’s great about this desk hack is that it offers some closed storage on one side with the Malm drawers and then some open storage on the other with the Kallax cube.
+What’s great about this desk hack is that it offers some closed storage on one side with the Ikea dresser and then some open storage on the other with the Kallax cube.

 Say what??
 A desk from a crib.
 Who THINKS of these things?
 Seriously.